istio/istio.io/_docs/concepts/mixer-config.md

 4. Mixer truncates the lowest element from the lookup value's dotted name.
 If the lookup value is not empty, then Mixer goes back to step 2 above.

-All the configs found in this process are combined together to form the final effective configuration that is used to evaluate the current request.
+All the blocks found in this process are combined together to form the final effective configuration that is used to evaluate the current request.

 ### Manifests